Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Abstract

 \section{Abstract}

 Reinforcement Learning with Verifiable Rewards (RLVR) has recently emerged as a key paradigm for post-training Large Language Models (LLMs), particularly for complex reasoning tasks.
-However, vanilla RLVR training has been shown to improve \textit{Pass@1} performance at the expense of policy entropy, leading to reduced generation diversity and limiting the \textit{Pass@k} performance, which typically represents the upper bound of LLM reasoning capability.
-In this paper, we systematically analyze the policy's generation diversity from the perspective of training problems and find that augmenting and updating training problems helps mitigate \textit{entropy collapse} during training.
+However, standard RLVR training has been shown to improve \textit{Pass@1} performance at the expense of policy entropy, leading to reduced generation diversity and limiting the \textit{Pass@k} performance, which typically represents the upper bound of LLM reasoning capability.
+In this paper, we systematically analyze the policy's generation diversity from the perspective of training data and find that augmenting and updating training problems helps mitigate \textit{entropy collapse} during training.
 Based on these observations, we propose an online \textbf{S}elf-play with \textbf{V}ariational problem \textbf{S}ynthesis (\textbf{\ours}) strategy for RLVR training, which uses the policy’s correct solutions to synthesize variational problems while ensuring their reference answers remain identical to the originals.
-This self-improving strategy effectively maintains policy entropy during training and substantially improves \textit{Pass@k} compared with standard RLVR, sustaining prolonged improvements and achieving absolute gains of \textbf{18.3\%} and \textbf{22.8\%} in \textit{Pass@32} performance on the competition-level AIME24 and AIME25 benchmarks.
-Experiments on 12 reasoning benchmarks across varying model sizes from 3B to 32B consistently demonstrate the generalizability and robustness of \ours.
+This self-improving strategy effectively preserves policy entropy during training and substantially improves \textit{Pass@k} compared with standard RLVR, sustaining long-term improvements and achieving absolute gains of \textbf{18.3\%} and \textbf{22.8\%} in \textit{Pass@32} performance on the competition-level AIME 24 and AIME 25 benchmarks, as well as on code generation tasks.
+Experiments on 12 reasoning benchmarks across varying model sizes from 3B to 32B consistently demonstrate the generalizability and robustness of \ours. \\